I first posted this one-pot pasta primavera with anchovy crème back in the spring of 2012.

 This recipe has tons of broccoli, julienne carrots, and frozen sweet peas, all combined with al dente penne pasta.
 Then, all is dressed with a mixture of crème fraîche, anchovies and Parmesan cheese.
-I inherited this one-pot pasta primavera with anchovy crème recipe from my mom.
+I inherited this one-pot pasta primavera recipe from my mom.

 I love the contrast between the salty, gusty anchovy flavor and the sweetness of the sweet peas and the carrots.
 I also love the combination of bright orange and green colors.
-No need to say that I also love the contrasting textures of the al dente pasta with the still crunchy carrots and broccolis and the creamy sauce.
+No need to say that I also love the contrasting textures of the al dente pasta with the still crunchy carrots and broccolis, all in a light cream.

-But I also love the fact that this is a one-pot meal (before one-pot cooking was a trend) that you can make in less than 15 minutes!
+But I also love the fact that this is a one-pot meal (before one-pot cooking would be trendy) that you can make in less than 15 minutes!
 B I N G O!